 Figure 1.
-Basic set-up for measuring surface profile with projected fringes.
+Basic setup for measuring surface profiles with projected fringes.

-The telecentric projection is realized by means of a DLP commercially available video projector (1920 × 1200 resolution) in which the projection lens is replaced by a telecentric lens.
-The optical telecentric imaging is consisted of a b/w CCD camera with resolution 1280 × 1020 and a telecentric lens.
-The measurement field size is about 120 mm × 100 mm and the depth of field reaches 10 mm, which is usually sufficient to measure the depth of a small complex 3D object (i.e. an ancient coins).
+Telecentric projection is realised by means of a commercially available digital light processing video projector (1920 × 1200 resolution), in which the projection lens is replaced by a telecentric lens.
+The optical telecentric imaging consists of a B/W CCD camera with a resolution of 1280 × 1020 and a telecentric lens.
+The measurement field size is about 120 mm × 100 mm and the depth of field reaches 10 mm, which is usually sufficient to measure the depth of a small, complex 3D object (i.e. an ancient coin).

 The optical axis of the projector is perpendicular to the reference plane and intersects with that of the camera at the reference plane.
-The line connecting the exit pupil of the projector and the entrance pupil of camera is parallel to the reference plane
+The line connecting the exit pupil of the projector and the entrance pupil of the camera is parallel to the reference plane.

-Fig. 2 shows the realized system.
+Figure 2 shows the constructed system.